astronomer/docs/learn/cloud-ide-tutorial.md

 - reps_higher: highest repetitions necessary for a dog of a specific breed to learn a new command.

 ## Step 7: Transform your table

+Transform the data in your table to convert the dog intelligence data from repetitions needed to learn commands to a binary intelligence category.
+This new category will serve as a target for our ML classification model.

 1. Create a second SQL cell.